 Schedule E—Operational Risk

-Worksheet 1—BHC Operational Risk Historical Capital (BHC Baseline Scenario Only)
+E.1—BHC Operational Risk Historical Capital (BHC Baseline Scenario Only)

 The BHC Operational Risk Historical Capital worksheet must be completed by Basel II Mandatory or “Opt-In” firms only.
 BHCs subject to the Board’s advanced approaches risk‐based capital rules (12 CFR part 225, Appendix, G) must submit the Operational Risk Historical Capital worksheet of the FR Y-14A Operational Risk Schedule.
 Institutions that are required to complete the Historical worksheet must also complete the Operational Risk Scenario Inputs and Projections Worksheet within the Summary Schedule.
 When completing the Historical worksheet, refer to the definitions section of the Summary Schedule Instructions for Operational Risk.
 The institution should report the BHC's operational risk capital by unit-of-measure (undiversified basis) from Q4 of the previous year to Q3 of the reporting year.
 The unit-of-measure is the level at which the BHC's quantification model generates a separate distribution for estimating potential operational losses (e.g., organizational unit, operational loss event type, risk category, etc.).
 The institution must complete this worksheet for the BHC Baseline Scenario only.

-Worksheet 2—BHC Legal Reserves Reporting
+E.2—BHC Legal Reserves Reporting

 The BHC Legal Reserves Reporting worksheet must be completed by all institutions.
 For each year, report the total dollar values of the institution’s legal reserve balance, representing the total legal reserve balance that was included on the institution’s financial statements as of September 30.
 The BHC’s initial submission should contain annual legal reserve balances from Q3 2009 through Q3 2013.